n-of-one/attack_vector_2/features/features/scripts/effects.md

 Reveals the cluster groupings in a Tangle ICE puzzle.

 ## Capabilities
-- Requires a Tangle ICE layer ID argument
 - Shows which points belong to which cluster
-- Only works on Tangle ICE layers

 ---